Maxul/Awesome-SGX-Open-Source/Academy.md

 ## Session 1: Towards a Better Enclave Architecture

+- Scalable Memory Protection in the Penglai Enclave, OSDI 2021

 - CURE: A Security Architecture with CUstomizable and Resilient Enclaves, USENIX Security 2021

 - Nested Enclave: Supporting Fine-Grained Hierarchical Isolation with SGX, ISCA 2020